Cyprus tax residency and non-domiciled rules

 Does Cyprus have a favourable tax system?

-Moreover, companies registered and conducting business in Cyprus pay among the lowest corporate tax rates in the EU (12.5%) and enjoy exemptions from income tax, such as income from dividends and interest (unless it is interest from activities closely related to your business).
-Certain intellectual property assets have an 80% exemption from income tax.
+Moreover, companies registered and conducting business in Cyprus pay among the lowest corporate tax rates in the EU (15%) and enjoy exemptions from income tax, such as income from dividends and interest (unless it is interest from activities closely related to your business).
+Certain intellectual property assets are exempt from income tax at 80%.
 There are also exceptions for certain types of shipping activities.

 Finally, suppose you are non-domiciled in the Republic.
-In that case, you do not have to pay the SDC tax (Special Contribution for the Defence), a tax levied on certain income and activities, such as dividends, interest and rental income.
+In that case, you do not have to pay the SDC tax (Special Contribution for the Defence), a tax levied on certain income and activities, such as dividends and interest.

 Who is a non-Cyprus tax resident?